Gabrieleenx/Parallel_gripper/readme.md

 ### Other parts

 * You will need a powersuply that can deliver 20 V and atleast 1A (preferably more, I use a bench power suply with adjustable volatage and current limits).
-* You will also need to get or create power cables to the motor driver, I have a small connector close to the gripper so that it is easy to diconnect.
+* You will also need to get or create cables to connect the power supply with the motor driver, I have a small connector close to the gripper so that it is easy to diconnect.
 * I would recommed getting velcro strips for cable managment, I bolted some of them under the gipper to reduce forces on the contacts.
 * You will need a USB cable, make sure it is a decent cable, otherwise power and communication issues might occure.